 I live in Dublin near the Phoenix Park with my wife Joanne and our three kids, Ruairí, Cian and Cara.
 I’m a writer, occasional portrait artist and slight perfectionist, studying a BA degree in Psychology by night.

-I’m extremely passionate about artistic freedom & creativity too, and I write on this most of the time.
+I’m extremely passionate about artistic freedom & creativity and I write on this most of the time.
 I take a look at the creative process through the lens of psychology, and assess what science says about achieving success in life and work.

 Many of us work at jobs we don’t love – work is toil.
 I believe work should not be toil, we should be doing what we love.
 Putting our lives on hold for the sake of work we don’t like is insane, and it creates an insane society.

 Only when the majority of us are doing for a living that which engages us and nurtures our creative spirit, can we create a sustainable society that serves all equally.

 Allowing ourselves the freedom to create is fundamental to this, and so one question sits behind everything I write;

-“How can we lead successful and personally fulfilling lives doing what we love?”
+“How can we lead successful and fulfilling lives doing what we love?”

 Get Your FREE Copy of The Artist's Manifesto

-The Artist’s Manifesto is a short book about staying true to our art and making the living we deserve.
+The Artist's Manifesto is a short book about staying true to our art and making the living we deserve.
 It is a call to Artists and Creatives like you to create from the heart with passion and integrity, disregarding the need for applause and recognition.
-It’s available from 13th May 2017.
-Grab your FREE copy here.

 What's Your Background?